-(Last Updated on : 08/06/2012)
+(Last Updated on : 23/03/2017)

 .
 It is also well known by the name 'Bow Song'.
 This art form is accredited to one Arasa Pulavar of the 15th century.

 wood is used to make this instrument.
 It is curved like a bow with its two ends attached by a string that is stretched tight with tension.
 This bow is rested on the neck of a large earthen jug, which in turn rests on a circular plate made of coconut fiber.
 There are numerous bells hung from the string of the bow and two cymbals are also seen at each end.
 There were two slender wooden rods called the 'veesukkol', which were used by the main performer to strike the string of the bow in time with the beats.
-This sets off the bells and the cymbals.
+This sets off the bells

 The second artiste of Villu Pattu is needed to handle both the earthen jugs.
 He hits the mouth of the jug and also the sides to make sounds and for the latter activity he uses a coin.
 In the performance of Villu Pattu, the third artiste performs on an instrument known as the 'udukku'.
 There is a fourth member in the music team, who keeps time by two wooden blocks called the 'kastha'.
 The cymbals are used by the fifth member of a Villu Pattu team.
 The rest of the members sing the chorus line and the refrains.
-The performance of Villu Pattu involves a lot of jokes, quick wordplays and loads of humour.
+The performance of Villu Pattu involves a lot of jokes, quick wordplays and loads of humor.

 The Villu Pattu is an art form of Tamil Nadu, which illustrates various social messages and also speaks out on mythological themes.
 The idea of question and answer sessions among the troupe members is also introduce in Villu Pattu to make it more interesting.
 Sometimes the performers also divide themselves into two groups and have a lively musical debate.
 But the central theme of the performance always remains the conquest of good over the evil.
 Villu Pattu is usually performed during the festival season of September to December in temples and fairs.